Gene Wilder: 1975–1989: Films with Richard Pryor

-1990s–2000s
+1990–2005: Later years and final roles

 After starring as a political cartoonist who falls in love in the 1990 film Funny About Love, Wilder performed in one final movie with Pryor, the 1991 feature Another You, in which Pryor's physical deterioration from multiple sclerosis was clearly noticeable.
 It was Pryor's last starring role in a film (he appeared in a few cameos before he died in 2005) and also marked Wilder's last appearance in a feature film.
 His last two movies were not financially successful.
 Wilder's remaining work consisted of television movies and guest appearances in TV shows.

 Wilder was inducted into the Wisconsin Performing Arts Hall of Fame, at the Marcus Center for the Performing Arts in Milwaukee, on April 9, 1991.

 In 1994, Wilder starred in the NBC sitcom Something Wilder.
 The show received poor reviews and lasted only one season.
 He went back to the small screen in 1999, appearing in three television movies, one of which was the NBC adaptation of Alice in Wonderland.
-The other two, Murder in a Small Town and The Lady in Question, were mystery movies for A&E TV that were cowritten by Wilder, in which he played a theatre director turned amateur detective.
+The other two, Murder in a Small Town and The Lady in Question, were mystery movies for A&E TV that were cowritten by Wilder, in which he played a theater director turned amateur detective.

 Three years later, Wilder guest-starred on two episodes of NBC's Will & Grace, winning a Primetime Emmy Award for Outstanding Guest Actor on a Comedy Series for his role as Mr. Stein, Will Truman's boss.
-This ended Wilder's screen career; from 2003 forward, Wilder focused his creative energies on writing novels and stories, as well as painting.
+This was the final role of Wilder's screen career; from 2003 until his death, he focused his creative energies on writing novels and stories, as well as painting.